About

 What’s My Story?

 As a passionate, life-long cook I began to create content – videos and recipes for ‘Ruston’s Boneyard, my online cooking channel.
 I wrote a book – The Ruston’s Boneyard Guide To Steak, exploring every possible facet of steak cookery.
-The Boneyard was based around the low-carb lifestyle, ketogenic, paleo and carnivore ways of eating – all approaches that I had explored in troubleshooting my own issues, with varying degrees of success.
+The Boneyard was based around the low-carb lifestyle, ketogenic, and paleo ways of eating – all approaches that I had explored in troubleshooting my own issues, with varying degrees of success.

 Before long, I began to receive requests for nutrition advice from followers, friends and acquaintances.
 While I have always been happy to talk about my own approach to food, I didn’t feel comfortable with the idea of telling other people what they should eat, with no proper academic grounding in the subject.
 And so my passion for nutrition led me back to school, to the NTA’s Nutritional Therapy Practitioner (NTP) qualification.
+Today I focus on nutrient-density and single-ingredient whole foods.
+I vary my carbohydrate intake according to my goals and activity level.

 This journey led me down a path of deeply researching nutritional science.
 What I discovered was a vast gap between what the proper science was saying, and what the food industry, the pharmaceutical industry, and the studies that they both pay for were saying.
 I discovered that the panels that devise our ‘food pyramid‘, the guidelines we’re given on how to eat, are made up of representatives of these industries, and researchers funded by them.